 - Enable automatic updates for your operating system software in your mobile device settings to help protect your phone with the latest security patches.

 - Set your phone and tablet to automatically lock when not in use, and use a passcode, or biometric such as your fingerprint or face to unlock it.
-If you use a passcode, don’t share it and don’t use your birth year, address number, or something else others could easily guess.
+If you use a passcode, it should be at least six digits.
+Don’t share it and don’t use your birth year, address number, or something else others could easily guess.

 - Do not alter or "jail break" your device, as it may make it vulnerable to malware.